-- Make sure the number of units needed for each scholarship is the number you completed in the fall or you are enrolled in for the spring.
+- Make sure the number of units needed for each scholarship is the number you completed in the fall or you will complete in the spring.

 - Ask more than two people to provide you with letters of recommendation.
 This ensures at least two references will submit recommendations on your behalf.
 Professional references only; no relatives or friends!
 At least one must be a former or current instructor or teacher.